 The Office of Legal Counsel provides legal services and advice to the University of Chicago.
-The University’s Vice President and General Counsel, Kim Taylor, and eight other attorneys in the Office of Legal Counsel are all members of the National Association of College and University Attorneys.
+The University’s Vice President and General Counsel, Kim Taylor, and seven other attorneys in the Office of Legal Counsel are all members of the National Association of College and University Attorneys.
 We handle the following matters:

 |Athletics and Title IX Compliance||Contracts||Faculty Matters, including promotion, tenure, and academic freedom|